zdravkov/kendo-docs/api/web/grid.md

 ### editable.window `Object`

 Configures the Kendo UI Window instance, which is used when the Grid edit mode is `popup`.
+The configuration is optional.

 #### Example - Grid popup Window configuration